tjoyner/ofvioletsandlicorice/chapter2.md

 "This is Marc," said the voice on the other end of the handset.

 Daniel looked at the time.
 It was 8.
 He had a headache.
-Back at the hotel the night before, after telling Maria that he'd see her at the *Tastevin*, he'd stopped to talk to Silvio.
-He'd offered him a Levi grappa &ndash; it was rough.
+Back at the hotel the night before, after telling Maria that he'd see her at the *Tastevin*, he'd stopped to talk to Silvio, who had offered him a Levi grappa &ndash; it was rough.
 It had felt like young acacia thorns, and now his throat burned.
 Or perhaps it burned simply because he had drunk too much of it.

 Then he'd gone up to his room, where he'd tried to call Marc.
 He hadn't reached him and left a message.